There are 1,000,000 Shopify active stores while CommerceHQ has a fraction of that.

 In conclusion, both platforms use the same encryption methods and have shown to be quite difficult to hack.
 They are safe from a technical point of view.
 However, you should always take special care of your credentials and access the stores through trusted computers only.

-Shopify comes with a huge app store that should cover anyone’s needs to optimize their online shop.
+Shopify comes with a huge app store (more than 2,500 different addons and plugins) that should cover anyone’s needs to optimize their online shop.
 From store design to billing, there’s something helpful for every user.
 Some are free to use, although most apps cost a monthly fee that adds up on top of your subscription model.

 CommerceHQ doesn’t have as an extensive app store like Shopify.
 However, they are quite useful and there’s no fluff here.
 Reviews, product customizing, abandoned cart, upsales hacks like timers and promo bars, etc. Everything one might need to set up a successful eCommerce business.